projectcalico/calico/networking/mtu.md

 The extra overlay header used in IP in IP, VXLAN and WireGuard protocols, reduces the minimum MTU by the size of the header.
 (IP in IP uses a 20-byte header, VXLAN uses a 50-byte header, and WireGuard uses a {% include open-new-window.html text='60-byte header' url='https://lists.zx2c4.com/pipermail/wireguard/2017-December/002201.html' %}).
 Therefore, we recommend the following:

-- If you use WireGuard encryption configure MTU size as “physical network MTU size minus 60”.
+- If you use WireGuard encryption configure MTU size as "physical network MTU size minus 60".
-- If you don't use WireGuard, but use VXLAN anywhere in your pod network, configure MTU size as “physical network MTU size minus 50”.
+- If you don't use WireGuard, but use VXLAN anywhere in your pod network, configure MTU size as "physical network MTU size minus 50".
-- If you don't use WireGuard, but use only IP in IP, configure MTU size as “physical network MTU size minus 20”
+- If you don't use WireGuard, but use only IP in IP, configure MTU size as "physical network MTU size minus 20"
 - Set the workload endpoint MTU and the tunnel MTUs to the same value (so all paths have the same MTU)

 **eBPF mode**

-Implementation of NodePorts uses VXLAN tunnel to hand off packets from one node to another, therefore VXLAN MTU setting is used to set the MTUs of workloads (veths) and should be “physical network MTU size minus 50” (see above).
+Implementation of NodePorts uses VXLAN tunnel to hand off packets from one node to another, therefore VXLAN MTU setting is used to set the MTUs of workloads (veths) and should be "physical network MTU size minus 50" (see above).

 **MTU for flannel networking**

 When using flannel for networking, the MTU for network interfaces should match the MTU of the flannel interface.
 - If using flannel with WireGuard encryption, use the "{{site.prodname}} MTU with WireGuard" column in the table above for common sizes.
-- Otherwise, if using flannel with VXLAN, use the “{{site.prodname}} MTU with VXLAN” column in the table above for common sizes.
+- Otherwise, if using flannel with VXLAN, use the "{{site.prodname}} MTU with VXLAN" column in the table above for common sizes.

 #### Configure MTU